0versc0re/A-game-about-rolling-Dice/README.md

 Any feedback is appreciated, whether it be good or bad.</br>
 I'm not an excellent coder, and this is just a little passion project from me.

-## UPDATES

-THIS GAME WILL NOT RECIEVE UPDATES IN 2025</br>
-THIS IS NOT BECAUSE I DISLIKE CODING</br>
-I HAVE PERSONAL THINGS AND COLLEGE STUFF TO DEAL WITH</br>
-NO HARD FEELINGS

 ## Playing the game

 ### Prerequisities